 Moreover, prestitial ads contribute to giving a bad name to popunders as they appear above the page, covering it entirely.
 However, our OnClick Popunders are not using this kind of invasive technology and instead they open a new tab in the browser, below the page the user is viewing.

 Since people dislike the ads that are being displayed this way, they end up hating the products advertised.
-Your best shot, if you really want to show your users the full description of your products, is to just stick with other, non-UX-disruptive formats.

 Don’t know what monetization format to choose?
 Read this